chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

               - --webhook-host=0.0.0.0
               - --webhook-port=6443
               - --webhook-certificate-dir=/tls
-              # Added when secretTargets.enabled is true
+              # Added when secretTargets.policy is All or Specific
               # - --secret-targets-enabled=true
-              # Added when defaultCAPackage.enabled is true
+              # Added when defaultCAPackage.policy is Enabled
               # - --default-package-location=/packages/cert-manager-package-openshift.json
              ports:
                - containerPort: 6443